 - Pedestrians and bicyclists.
 Some of the most vulnerable to taxicab accidents are those on bikes or on foot.
 A taxicab that is in a hurry to get to its destination may not take the time to look for pedestrians or cyclists at intersections and crosswalks.

-Unfortunately, although all taxicabs must have insurance to cover their passengers in the case of an accident, getting paid for an accident is another matter.
+Unfortunately, although all taxicabs must have insurance to cover their passengers in the case of an accident, getting paid for a crash is another matter.
 There have been many cases of taxicab companies trying to put all responsibility for accidents on the driver, instead of owning up to covering the accident costs under the broader scope of the company insurance.

 For victims of a taxicab accident, there may be a battle to get paid fairly for injuries and even wrongful deaths.
 Even in a seemingly simple auto accident where the taxicab is to blame, getting compensation may be difficult if there is a fight over whether the driver or the cab company is financially responsible.Chicago Taxi Accident Lawsuits For Injured People